Dr Eleanor Rycroft

 Research interests

-I am a theatre historian of early English and Scottish drama, whose research often involves practical explorations of early modern plays.
-I was a pioneer in the field of early modern PaR, working on major collaborative projects that staged theatre in the historic sites of Hampton Court, Stirling Castle, Linlithgow Palace, and Lancaster Castle, including the AHRC-funded 'Staging the Henrician Court' and 'Staging and Representing the Scottish Renaissance Court'.
+I am a theatre historian of early British drama, whose research often involves practical explorations of early modern plays.
+I have worked on major collaborative projects that staged theatre in the historic sites of Hampton Court, Stirling Castle, Linlithgow Palace, and Lancaster Castle, including the AHRC-funded 'Staging the Henrician Court' and 'Staging and Representing the Scottish Renaissance Court'.

 Projects and supervisions